top of page

 • Define your main message clearly

-Before writing, pinpoint the core idea or information you want to share.
-This keeps your writing focused and prevents wandering off-topic.
+Before you start writing, pinpoint the core idea or information you want to share.
+This clarity keeps your writing focused and prevents you from wandering off-topic.

 • Use simple, direct language

 Express your message in straightforward terms.
-Avoid jargon or complicated words that might confuse readers.
+Avoid jargon or complicated words that might confuse your readers.

 • Break down complex ideas